The bossware boom: Should you be monitoring employees?

 Learn more

 Be aware that using bossware can result in a number of legal issues, depending on what kind of software you use, whether your employees use their own devices, and which state you operate in.
-Do your research and be transparent.
+Do your research and, most importantly, be transparent.

 • Elliott, B. (2024).
 Return-to-Office Mandates: How to Lose Your Best Performers - Your organization’s highest-performing employees want executives to focus on outcomes and accountability, not office badge swipes.
 MIT Sloan Management Review.
 Link